RUN IRELAND FAQS

 What sort of terrain will we be running on?

 The terrain will be a mix of dirt/gravel roads, single track trail, pavement and definitely some bog.
 Expect some mud, and expect some hills!
 You are strongly encouraged to pack both road and trail shoes; not only will they help with the varied terrain, but it also gives you a backup pair when the other needs to dry out.

 What time of day will be be running?

 The time of day will vary depending on where we are, where we’re headed and also weather conditions.
-We lean heavily towards morning runs, but there may be a couple of late morning or early afternoon starts.
+We mostly plan for mid-morning runs (after breakfast, before lunch), but there is always a chance that weather or other logistical considerations could result in an afternoon run.
 The key is to just relax and roll with it – it’s not about “getting it in,” but rather about exploring a brand new place each day!

 What will we do when we aren’t running?

 In short, we'll experience Ireland!
-Drive along the Wild Atlantic Way, check out castles, see the Cliffs of Moher from the sea, visit a brewery or a whiskey distillery, learn the rich history of each region and, most importantly, sip perfectly poured pints and catch the live performance of the night at each local pub.
+Drive along the Wild Atlantic Way, go sea kayaking, cruise the Cliffs of Moher, learn the rich history of each region and, most importantly, sip perfectly poured pints alongside locals and catch the live performance of the night at the nearest pub.

 Can my non-runner spouse/friend come too?

 Non-runners are certainly welcome as long as they don't mind hanging out with a bunch of runners, and typically works out just fine if they enjoy hiking or walking.
 If you aren't sure whether it's a good fit, drop a line to Allison and we can talk through it!